jjamieson12/MyFirstThesis_WithStatTracking/README.md

 - Run git commit using your input commit message
 - Remind you to run git push and exit gracefully

 Final plots can be viewed by pointing a web browser to index&#46;html inside stats/figures/

+You can check [here](https://jjamieson12.github.io/MyFirstThesis_WithStatTracking/) for an in-progress look at these plots for my own thesis, here's hoping they make me look good.